-- 5. Attachment 1 to Chapter 250 of the Town Code entitled "Schedule of Use Regulations" is hereby amended by removing and replacing "Agriculture or forestry, as either principal or accessory use" under "General Uses" with "Agriculture/Farm Operation or Timber Operation, as either principal or accessory use".
-An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof. - 6.
-Attachment 1 to Chapter 250 of the Town Code entitled "Schedule of Use Regulations" is hereby amended by adding that 'Roadside Stand' shall be a permitted Use in the Zoning District F. An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof. - 7.
-Attachment 1 to Chapter 250 of the Town Code entitled "Schedule of Use Regulations" is hereby amended by adding 'Roadside Vendor' and listing such as a Use that requires a Temporary Permit (TP) in all Zoning Districts other than Zoning District I. An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof.

-- 8. The invalidity or unenforceability of any section, subsection, paragraph, sentence, clause, provision, or phrase of this Local Law, as declared by the valid judgment of any court of competent jurisdiction to be unconstitutional, shall not affect the validity or enforceability of any other section, subsection, paragraph, sentence, clause, provision, or phrase of this Local Law, which shall remain in full force and effect. - 9.
-This Local Law is adopted pursuant to the New York State Constitution, New York Municipal Home Rule Law § 10, and New York Real Property Tax Law § 466-a to advance and protect the health, safety, and welfare of the Town. - 10.
-To the extent that any provision of this Local Law is inconsistent with Town Law §§ 263, 274-a, 274-b or any other provision of Article 16 of the Town Law, the provisions of this Local Law are expressly intended to and do hereby supersede any such inconsistent provisions under the Town's municipal home rule powers, pursuant to Municipal Home Rule Law § 10(1)(ii)(d)(3); § 10(1)(ii)(a)(14) and § 22 to supersede any inconsistent authority. - 11.
+- 8. Attachment 1 to Chapter 250 of the Town Code entitled Schedule of Use Regulations is hereby amended by removing and replacing "Agriculture or forestry, as either principal or accessory use" with "Agriculture/Farm Operation or Timber Operation, as either principal or accessory use."
+An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof. - 9.
+Attachment 1 to Chapter 250 of the Town Code entitled Schedule of Use Regulations is hereby amended by adding "Roadside Stand" as a permitted Use in Zoning District F. An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof. - 10.
+Attachment 1 to Chapter 250 of the Town Code entitled Schedule of Use Regulations is hereby amended by adding "Roadside Vendor" as a Use that requires a Temporary Permit (TP) in all Zoning Districts other than Zoning District I. An updated version of the Schedule of Use Regulations is attached hereto and made a part hereof. - 11.
+The invalidity or unenforceability of any section, subsection, paragraph, sentence, clause, provision, or phrase of this Local Law, as declared by the valid judgment of any court of competent jurisdiction to be unconstitutional, shall not affect the validity or enforceability of any other section, subsection, paragraph, sentence, clause, provision, or phrase of this Local Law, which shall remain in full force and effect. - 12.
+This Local Law is adopted pursuant to the New York State Constitution, New York Municipal Home Rule Law § 10, and New York Real Property Tax Law § 466-a to advance and protect the health, safety, and welfare of the Town. - 13.
+To the extent that any provision of this Local Law is inconsistent with Town Law §§ 263, 274-a, 274b or any other provision of Article 16 of the Town Law, the provisions of this Local Law are expressly intended to and do hereby supersede any such inconsistent provisions under the Town's municipal home rule powers, pursuant to Municipal Home Rule Law § 10(1)(ii)(d)(3); § 10(1)(ii)(a)(14) and § 22 to supersede any inconsistent authority. - 14.
 This Local Law shall take effect immediately upon filing with the Secretary of State.